iOS Mobile Push Notifications

 Enable Mobile Push Notifications and provide values for the Team ID and Auth Key ID (Apple's key identifier) fields.

-Step 2: Request Device Token
+Step 2: Request device token

-To add Notification support to your application, start by enabling the Mobile Push Notifications capability in your Xcode project.
+Enable the Mobile Push Notifications capability in your Xcode project.

 Upload token